I saw this board outside a cafe in the high street of my town and loved it.

 So you can start most businesses without risking much of your freedom fund.
 But its always going to feel scary to leave the harbour of employment and take your chances on the high seas of entrepreneurship.
 As someone smart once said: the most addictive things in this world are heroin, sugar and a monthly salary.

-I know from personal experience that even just writing an obscure blog and putting your name to it feels like a pretty big deal.
-To put yourself out there, market your business, shout about it in a noisy world and ask people to hand you money takes courage.
-People with limiting beliefs (i.e. just about all of us) can find a million reasons to tell themselves why this would never work for them.
+I know from personal experience that even just writing an obscure blog and putting your name to it feels scary.
+To put yourself out there, market your business in a noisy world and ask people to hand you money takes courage.
+People with limiting beliefs (i.e. just about all of us) can find a million reasons to tell ourselves why this would never work for us.

 Frugality and entrepreneurship get written about by different tribes and so often seem to exist in different worlds.
 Yet they’re two sides of the same coin.
 The more frugal you are, the more you can save.
 The more you can save, the easier it is to build a fund that will feed you whilst you change career, go self-employed or start a business.
 The lower your burn rate, the longer your runway.
 If you can live on £12k a year, a £60k pot funds a 5 year runway.